Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 • Income-tested (LIM-based)

-• Replaces closed CGH Grant
+• Replaces the closed CGH Grant

 Full CGH Affordability guide